 I have no idea what I love about it just that I was born and bred here.
 I have the affiliation of familiarity and also the fact that the city is unlike any other place on the earth – a resource full of liveliness, imagination, contrast, contradiction and everything else that is required to avoid boredom.
 I wouldn't know where else to live.

 What's changed in the design industry, for better and for worse, since you started?

 What has gotten much worse is the degree of professionalisation and marketing that now exists in the field.
 That basically aims at repeating what has succeeded in the past.
 Attempts to succeed by doing what has already been done has some short-term benefits and long-term disasters.
 There is a conflict between selling things and making things.
 If you sell things, you always want to begin with what has already been sold.
 When you make things, you hope you make something that has never been made.
 This fundamental conflict is a dialectic that exists in the design profession, and it cannot be reconciled.

 Do you have any frustrations with the industry today?

 Yes, many frustrations.
-Mostly there is too much plagiarism, too much repetition, too little good ideas, too many modest skills, too many people being praised for too little invention.
+Mostly there is too much plagiarism, too much repetition, too little good ideas, too many modest skills, too many people being praised for too small invention.

 Do you think computers and the digital revolution are making designers lazy?

-I don’t know what laziness means here.
-It is certainly avoiding some difficulty.
-Avoiding difficulty is not the only way to live and, unfortunately, it also makes people unwilling to engage in the most difficult things in their life.
-As a result, I would say it’s not only the computer, but the change of ethos, the atmosphere, the politics and everything else that has made people experience their life as a search, as I said earlier, for fame and money which is ultimately a search that yields no rewards.
+I don't know what laziness means here.
+It is undoubtedly avoiding some difficulty.
+Avoiding difficulty is not the only way to live and, unfortunately, it also makes people unwilling to engage in the most challenging things in their life.
+As a result, I would say it's not only the computer but the change of ethos, the atmosphere, the politics and everything else that has made people experience their life as a search – as I said earlier, for fame and money which is ultimately a search that yields no rewards.

 Is there any advice you've been given that's stuck with you?